mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

     {% include mermaid-styles.html %}
 </pre>

-At the end of the game data flow we arrive in the *View* layer which mainly uses an **Animation Blueprint** to pull animation-relevant data from the prior two layers.
+At the end of the game data flow we arrive in the *View* layer which mainly uses an **Animation Blueprint** to pull animation-related data from the prior two layers.
 In this case, the **Animation Blueprint** is receiving the current movement speed from the **Movement Component** and the current state hierarchy from the **State Tree Component** to control animation slots & layers.
 The **State Tree Component** then tells the **Animation Blueprint** what assets to play.

 These diagrams do not show the full picture.
 As I mentioned before, the lines are blurred and not everything flows perfectly in accordance with MVVM.
 In reality the **Skeletal Mesh Component** will "bubble up" events back to the **Ability** to trigger certain sections of it at certain timings using *Anim Notifies*, which is not illustrated here.